faabioalmeida/site-modulo2/README.md

 # site-modulo2
-Como surgiu a historia da logo do android
+Como surgiu a logo do android